japila-books/spark-structured-streaming-internals/docs/GroupStateImpl.md

 == [[GroupStateImpl]] GroupStateImpl

-`GroupStateImpl` is the default and only known <<spark-sql-streaming-GroupState.adoc#, GroupState>> in Spark Structured Streaming.
+`GroupStateImpl` is the default and only known [GroupState](GroupState.md) in Spark Structured Streaming.

 `GroupStateImpl` holds per-group <<optionalValue, state value>> of type `S` per group key.